My Principles for Building Software

 - Trying to build a complex “scalable” system that scales to a size you’ll never need.

 - Making services as small as possible without considering need or cost.

 - Adding inconsistency or complexity for performance in a part of the system that is not a performance bottleneck.

 - Start with the simplest, most correct system possible.

 - Do not pay complexity costs or violate the other principles until it solves an actual problem, not an imaginary one.

-- Some optimisations can be made without measurement, because they have very little or zero cost.
+- Some optimisations can be made without measurement, because they have little or zero cost.
 For example, using the correct data structures that support favourable performance for the operations you want to perform.